Group15Project/AppCode/README.md

 # AppCode
-Group 15's code for the UBUN@ app
+Group 15's code for the UBUN2 app